pejakalabhargava/MovieFlicks/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+      *On Every refresh the movie list is shuffled to give the realtime effect

 ## Video Walkthrough